n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 negligible improvements.
 This is expected: as the data size grows large, container and key conversions are just small overheads compared to the large computation.

-## Conclusion

-The main takeaway here is that using additional information and relaxing constraints can help accelerate even simple algorithms.
-In particular, we saw the biggest benefit from removing `np.unique` since we knew the range of our keys apriori.
-Our pure numpy based approaches to beat Pandas across the board with this advantage.

 <br>